- Top 10 Questions New Students Have About IT

 5. When do I get my username, password, and email address?
 When do I need to start checking email?

-- During FOCUS you will receive your ValpoNet login information.
-At first, your password will be your ID number (found on the front of your OneCard ID) but you can change your password anytime through the Identity Manager system at valpo.edu/it/valponet.
-For your convenience, you will be able to setup challenge questions in case you forget your password.
+- During FOCUS you will receive your ValpoNet account information.
+At first, your password will be your ID number (found on the front of your OneCard ID) but you can change your password anytime through the Account Management System at apps.valpo.edu/ams.
+For your convenience, you will be able to setup recovery options in case you forget your password.
 For additional assistance, please contact the IT Help Desk.

 - We partner with Google to provide Google Apps for Education services to Valpo students, including mail, contacts, calendar, docs, and instant messaging.
 For more information, see valpo.edu/googleapps.